 Teaching your dog to “jump” through a hoop starts with teaching him to first walk through it.
 Simply keep the loop at floor level and don’t move it.
 Just hold it in your hand and let him walk through it.
 You can use a treat to encourage him to walk through while verbally stating “hoop” or “jump.”

 Stay with the walk-through until your dog feels comfortable and then slowly elevate the hoop a bit.
 Be gradual, go slowly, and consider the age and condition of your dog’s joints.

-Down is a great command to teach for basic obedience and also as part of a series of tricks you can piece together.
-As you’ll see in the video below, I do sit, down, and spin, and Dexter is able to successfully follow the order.
+Lay down or down is a great command to teach for basic obedience and also as part of a series of tricks you can piece together.
+As you’ll see in the video below, I do sit, down, and spin and Dexter is able to successfully follow the order.